ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/434000 Gas and Liquid Storage.md

 3. Tanks shall be adequately vented.
 4. Where indicated, tanks shall be provided with ancillary mechanical fittings and accessories.
 5. Tanks shall be marked to identify the manufacturer, date of manufacture and serial numbers must be permanently embossed into the tank.
-1. 2.2 Polyethylene Storage Tanks**
-   1. High Density Cross-linked Polyethylene resin used in the tank manufacture shall be Poly CL™ or equal and shall contain ultraviolet stabilizer as recommended by resin manufacturer.
+1. 2.2 Polyethylene Storage Tanks*   1.
+High Density Cross-linked Polyethylene resin used in the tank manufacture shall be Poly CL™ or equal and shall contain ultraviolet stabilizer as recommended by resin manufacturer.
-	*
 			1. Where black tanks are indicated, the resin shall have a carbon black compounded into it.
 2. The tank shall be provided with the following connections and accessories:
 	1. Drain connection.
 	2. Solution inlet connection.